 In recent years I gained experience as a freelancer, while working together with brands to create their online presence, give strategic advice and share their stories through photography, with a form follows emotion approach.

 When the work is done, you can often find me in my workshop.
 Because of my diverse skill-set I have a special talent for finding new obsessions, such as carpentry, screen printing or ceramics.
 I also love to put my graphic and technical knowledge in practice with photography.
 Finally, you can always spot some new scars on my legs which tell I am a fanatic mountain biker.

-The piece of furniture is tailor-made for the cinema equipment that it houses.
-In addition, the measurements had to match the sockets in the wall.
+A piece of furniture for a special space: a homecinema.
+The long lines of the design and the finish with metallic paint are the noticeable characteristics that give the piece a unique look.
+The piece is tailor-made for the cinema equipment that it houses.
+In addition, the measurements had to match various connections in the wall.
 With sixty centimeters in depth for the electronic goodies, and longer than two meters it is not small, you could fit a person.
-The work futures a false wall where all cables are stored behind, and a hidden leg creates the illusion that the work hovers off the ground.
+The work futures a false wall where all cables are stored behind and a hidden support creates the illusion that the work hovers off the ground.

 Custom designed and manufactured furniture piece commissioned by client.